 In accordance with the Enforcement Policy, a civil penalty is considered for a Severity Level II violation.
 However, in this case, the NRC is not considering a civil penalty based on the fact that the gauges have been returned to an authorized NRC licensee, and STI has withdrawn its application for an NRC license.
 Thus, the NRC is exercising discretion as described in Section VII.B.6 of the Enforcement Policy, and is not assessing a civil penalty for this violation.

 Based on the above, you are not required to respond to this letter.
 If you choose to provide additional information, you should follow the instructions specified in the enclosed Notice.
 It should be noted that, if STI should apply in the future for an NRC license, you will be expected to address why the NRC should have confidence that STI will conduct activities in accordance with NRC requirements.

-In accordance with 10 CFR 2.790 of the NRC's "Rules of Practice," a copy of this letter, its enclosure, and your response (if any) will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html.
+In accordance with 10 CFR 2.790 of the NRC's "Rules of Practice," a copy of this letter, its enclosure, and your response (if any) will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), which is accessible from the NRC Web site at the Public NRC Library.
 To the extent possible, your response (if any) should not include any personal privacy, proprietary, or safeguards information so that it can be made available to the public without redaction.

 Acting Regional Administrator